RESEARCH STARTER

 Application to Igneous Petrology

 In the area of igneous petrology, phase equilibria methods and data have become indispensable.
 Natural rocks, spanning the compositional spectrum, are melted under strictly controlled laboratory conditions to determine solidus and liquidus temperatures at pressures ranging from 1 to 35,000 bars.
-The results of such experiments place tight constraints on depths and temperatures of magma generation.
+The results of such experiments place tight constraints on the depths and temperatures of magma generation.
 They also permit the experimentalist to explore P-T effects on partial melting (anatexis) in terms of melt composition and refractory solid phases.
 The resulting phase diagrams, like metamorphic grids, permit petrologists to “see” deep into the crust and upper mantle and to test hypotheses dealing with the origin of magma.

 For nearly a century, igneous petrologists have studied crystal-melt equilibria of simplified, synthetic melts as models for complex, natural magmas.
-The objective is to reduce the number of equilibrium phases by elimination of minor components of real magmas.
+The objective is to reduce the number of equilibrium phases by the elimination of minor components of real magmas.
 Studies of this type were introduced by Bowen at the Geophysical Laboratory of the Carnegie Institution in Washington, D.C.
 Through its many subsequent researchers, this laboratory published hundreds of phase diagrams and earned a reputation for meticulous and exhaustive experimental work.

 Phase equilibrium studies have provided a rather complete understanding of two fundamentally different modes of magma crystallization.
 Equilibrium crystallization occurs when P-T-X conditions change so slowly that chemical reactions within the melt are able to maintain the state of chemical equilibrium.
 Conversely, fractional crystallization results when changes in P-T-X conditions outpace the compensating reactions.
 This disequilibrium process greatly influences the behavior of natural magmas and extends the range of melt compositions that can be derived from a given parent magma.
 This latter type of behavior, recognized through the early phase equilibria studies of the Geophysical Laboratory, is the major factor in explaining the compositional diversity of igneous rocks.